jeremiahmaxwellang/ITSECWB-Lab-Reserve/README.md

 # Labyrinth: Lab Reservation System
-This web application is developed as a requirement of CCAPDEV
+This web application is developed as part of our CCAPDEV Major Course Output

 # Project Overview:
 This lab reservation system allows students to reserve seats in a desired computer laboratory.